elasticpath/react-pwa-reference-storefront/src/components/src/OrderTable/README.md

 #### Description

-Displays previous orders in table given order data.
+Displays a previous order in a table format.
+The component retrieves the data from the shopper's order data.

+This component uses the `OrderTableLineItem` component to display item details.

 #### Usage